-26. Parent Farm
+25. Parent Farm

-Map ID 26; SRHP No. Georgia-66 854 Pattee Hill Road, Georgia (See Figure 2, Sheet 16; Plates 73-77)
+Map ID 25; SRHP No. Georgia-66 854 Pattee Hill Road, Georgia

 The property at 854 Pattee Hill Road consists of a 108.8-acre parcel with a residence, a carriage house, a machine shed, and a barn.
-Constructed ca. 1840, the brick one-and-one-half story Greek Revival house is five bays wide with a central entrance under a modern semi-circular portico.
+Constructed circa 1840, the brick one-and-one-half story Greek Revival house is five bays wide with a central entrance under a modern semi-circular portico.
 The house rests on a coursed cut-stone foundation.
 Most of the window openings have flat stone sills and lintels and have been infilled with modern vinyl double-hung sash with faux muntins.
 The east window on the first level, which was made into a large picture window in the mid-twentieth century, was recently replaced with paired double-hung window units.
 Four bullseye kneewall windows are located on the front (south) elevation under the side-gable roof with boxed eaves and cornice returns.
 An interior end brick chimney is located on the west side of the roof, which is clad in standing-seam metal.
 At the northeast corner of the house is a one-story addition that was originally a summer kitchen, but it has been altered with vinyl siding, a modern front-gable porch, and a sloping front window wall.